JSON: Semantics

+While JSON provides a syntactic framework for data interchange, unambiguous data interchange also requires agreement between producer and consumer on the semantics of specific use of the JSON syntax.
+One example of where such an agreement is necessary is the serialization of data types that are not part of the JSON standard, for example, dates and regular expressions.

 Metadata and schema

-The official MIME type for JSON text is "application/json", and most modern implementations have adopted this.
-The unofficial MIME type "text/json" or the content-type "text/javascript" are also supported for legacy reasons by many service providers, browsers, servers, web applications, libraries, frameworks, and APIs.
-Notable examples include the Google Search API, Yahoo!, Flickr, Facebook API, Lift framework, and Dojo Toolkit 0.4.
+The official MIME type for JSON text is application/json, and most modern implementations have adopted this.
+Legacy MIME types include text/json, text/x-json, and text/javascript.
+The standard filename extension is .json.

 JSON Schema specifies a JSON-based format to define the structure of JSON data for validation, documentation, and interaction control.
-It provides a contract for the JSON data required by a given application, and how that data can be modified.
+It provides a contract for the JSON data required by a given application and how that data can be modified.
 JSON Schema is based on the concepts from XML Schema (XSD) but is JSON-based.
 As in XSD, the same serialization/deserialization tools can be used both for the schema and data, and it is self-describing.
-It is specified in an Internet Draft at the IETF, currently in 2020-12 draft, which was released on January 28, 2021.
+It is specified in an Internet Draft at the IETF, with the latest version as of 2024 being "Draft 2020-12".
 There are several validators available for different programming languages, each with varying levels of conformance.
-The standard filename extension is .json.

 The JSON standard does not support object references, but an IETF draft standard for JSON-based object references exists.

 Uses

 JSON-RPC is a remote procedure call (RPC) protocol built on JSON, as a replacement for XML-RPC or SOAP.
 It is a simple protocol that defines only a handful of data types and commands.
 JSON-RPC lets a system send notifications (information to the server that does not require a response) and multiple calls to the server that can be answered out of order.

 Asynchronous JavaScript and JSON (or AJAJ) refers to the same dynamic web page methodology as Ajax, but instead of XML, JSON is the data format.
-AJAJ is a web development technique that provides for the ability of a webpage to request new data after it has loaded into the web browser.
-Typically it renders new data from the server in response to user actions on that webpage.
+AJAJ is a web development technique that provides for the ability of a web page to request new data after it has loaded into the web browser.
+Typically, it renders new data from the server in response to user actions on that web page.
 For example, what the user types into a search box, client-side code then sends to the server, which immediately responds with a drop-down list of matching database items.

 JSON has seen ad hoc usage as a configuration language.
 However, it does not support comments.

 In 2012, Douglas Crockford, JSON creator, had this to say about comments in JSON when used as a configuration language: "I know that the lack of comments makes some people sad, but it shouldn't.
 Suppose you are using JSON to keep configuration files, which you would like to annotate.
 Go ahead and insert all the comments you like.
 Then pipe it through JSMin before handing it to your JSON parser."

 MongoDB uses JSON-like data for its document-oriented database.